fulup-bzh/OidConnect/README.md

     configure properly resources/config/mail this part will fail.
 Alternatively you may comment out userProfile::sendVerificationCode line in Login controller.

+  Note on SSL and Login.
+Some provider will refuse you to log when you're not comming from a valid SSL URL.
+  For testing purpose this should be an issue, but when going to production it probably will.
+For help on how to install a self issue certificate You may check https://laracasts.com/discuss/channels/general-discussion/curl-error-60-ssl-certificate-problem-unable-to-get-local-issuer-certificate

   ------------- Extending OidConnect ---------------------------------
   OidConnect should be pretty easy to extend.